-The Company believes that there is substantial doubt that its current capital resources, which consist of cash and cash equivalents are sufficient to fund operations through at least the next twelve months from the date the accompanying interim financial statements are issued based on the expected cash burn rate.
-The Company may be required to raise additional capital to fund future operations through the sale of additional equity, incurrence of debt, the entry into licensing or collaboration agreements with partners, grants or other sources of financing.
+The Company believes that its current capital resources, which consist of cash and cash equivalents, are sufficient to fund operations.
+The Company may be required to raise additional capital to fund future operations through the sale of additional equity, incurrence of additional debt, the entry into licensing or collaboration agreements with partners, grants or other sources of financing.
 Sufficient funds may not be available to the Company at all or on attractive terms when needed from equity or debt financings.
 If the Company is unable to obtain additional funding from these or other sources when needed, or to the extent needed, it may be necessary to significantly reduce its controllable and variable expenditures and current rate of spending through reductions in staff and delaying, scaling back, or suspending certain research and development, sales and marketing programs and other operational goals.
-Moreover, if we do not obtain such additional funds, there could be substantial doubt about our ability to continue as a going concern and increased risk of insolvency, which could result in a total loss of investment to our stockholders and other security holders.